 In other cases, you may be prescribed a medication that stops estrogen production by your ovaries.

-If you suffer from cancer, that is sensitive to estrogen, a specialist may recommend an oophorectomy, a surgery that removes ovaries.
+If you suffer from cancer that is sensitive to estrogen, an oncologist may recommend an oophorectomy, a surgery that removes ovaries.

 Tweaking your diet may also help you reach a hormonal balance.
 Since fat cells produce extra estrogen, changes such as starting a low-fat and high-fiber diet or weight loss may be effective at fighting your problem.